Catalina-fdzmena/Catalina-fdzmena/README.md

 👩‍💼 &nbsp;Andrea Catalina Fernandez-Mena (she/her).\
 🎓 &nbsp;A mexican 19 y/o Computer Science Engineering Student at Tecnologico de Monterrey.\
-📞 &nbsp;Team Lead Manager @ Teleperformance
+📞 &nbsp;Team Lead Manager @ Teleperformance.\
 💡  &nbsp;I belive that social transformation through tecnology is the key for world change and human evolution.\
 🦾 &nbsp;Bioinformatics,Data Science,Cloud Computing, Physics and Technical Director Enthuciast.\
 🌍 &nbsp;I'm passioante about helping others, find real-life solutions based on data predictions and sometimes rigg 3D characters.\
 💼 &nbsp;Currently seeking for either internships or part-time jobs/project to apply the skills I've been working on as well as my previous job experience with Data .\